weareopen/weareopen.github.io/about.md

 title: who we are
 permalink: /about/
 heading: We love our members
-intro-text: We're here to change the world.
-Working openly is our way of doing that - moving people and organisations from ordinary to extraordinary.
+intro-text: We are a cooperative.
 We are thinkers and writers, philosophers and makers.
-We're technologists, philanthropists and community-minded folks.
-We are open and engaged, get to know us.
-We're friendly too :)
+We're technologists, educators, philanthropists and community-minded folks.
+We are open and engaged.
+Get to know us, we're looking forward to it!
 img: innovation-swat-team.png
 ---
 <div class="row">